-The major part of the remaining error is caused by a static deflection of the blade, which changes the orientation of the sensor.
-This error is related to the thrust on the rotor and peaks around rated wind speed.
-For a flow sensor mounted at 70 % in 12 m/s, Figure 14 (a) reveals an almost constant offset between the simulated "real" wind speed and the wind speed estimated from the virtual pitot tube data, which is confirmed by the error distribution plot in Figure 14 (b).
+The major part of the remaining error is caused by a trust dependent static deflection, which changes the orientation of the sensor.
+For a flow sensor mounted at 70% in 12m/s, Figure 14 (a) reveals an almost constant offset between the simulated "real" wind speed and the wind speed estimated from the virtual pitot tube data, which is confirmed by the error distribution plot in Figure 14 (b).